- Vital Sparks

 O come, sign the pledge!

-Of course, this language is old fashioned: we don’t call people “inebriates” or “drunkards” or “besotted” any more or consider any taste “perverted” except for some sexual tastes.
+This language is old fashioned: we don’t call people “inebriates” or “drunkards” or “besotted” any more or consider any taste “perverted” except for some sexual tastes.
 These are funny words to our modern, sophisticated ears, as is, perhaps, the whole temperance movement of the 19th and 20th centuries.

 The first printings of this poem in The Sacred Harp included two more verses [1]: